-Ritz Cracker Mac and Cheese is made with two kinds of cheese and is topped with buttery Ritz crackers for a creamy, rich side or main dish that the whole family will love.
+This Homemade Mac and Cheese recipe is made with two kinds of cheese and topped with buttery Ritz crackers for a creamy, rich side or main dish that the whole family will love.

 Don’t think for a second though that only adults will love this Ritz Cracker Mac and Cheese.
 It got four thumbs up from my kiddos- and that’s something huge!
 Because they only like the blue box stuff, too.

 I’m sure that everyone thinks that their recipe is the “best ever mac and cheese” recipe.
 So I might be biased, but I think this really is the best ever mac and cheese.